Scottish Land & Estates Executive Management Team

 Jason Rust, Legal Adviser

-Andrew is Head of Policy.
-He covers agricultural, forestry, crofting and land use policy.
+Andrew has been with Scottish Land & Estates since 2011 and has been Senior Policy Officer and Head of Policy.
+Now as Projects and Research Manager he leads on key projects and works to support our National Policy Group.
 He holds a PhD from Edinburgh University which examined the cultures of nature conservation in contemporary Scotland.
-He worked for Scottish Natural Heritage on the implementation of the Scottish Biodiversity Strategy, then moved to the Scottish Agricultural College to help set up their Rural Policy Centre.
-In SAC he was involved in a wide range of projects including 'Farming's Retreat from the Hills' and Rural Scotland in Focus 2010.
-He also supported Brian Pack in his inquiry into the future of agricultural support in Scotland.
+He worked for Scottish Natural Heritage on the implementation of the Scottish Biodiversity Strategy, then moved to the Scottish Agricultural College to help set up their Rural Policy.